lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 ## Step 2.3.5: BEEP BOOP BOOP BEEP?
 Speaker TIME!

- Do you miss the opening sound?
+ Did you miss the opening sound?
 Yeah, we'll do something similar.
  Go to src/mainboard/asus/h61-series/mainboard.c and add these things and go back to step 2.6
  ```sh
  --- a/src/mainboard/asus/h61-series/mainboard.c